Nye (play): Reception

-Critical receptions
+Critical response

 Andrew Marr, writing in the New Statesman, praised Sheen's remarkable ability to transition "from stuttering schoolboy (the Bevan stutter is superbly realised) to irresistible lover; wily political manipulator to tormented, dying patient at extraordinary speed, without missing a footstep".
 The minimalist stage design requires Sheen to completely own the stage, with the rest of the actors reduced to background decorations.
 The play necessarily omits many important events in Bevan’s life in order to effectively make a profound commentary on the need for the NHS, and the director Rufus Norris and the playwright Tim Price pulled off a "well-explained" and moving portrayal of Bevan's legacy instead of a mere tale of hero worship.

 Arifa Akbar from The Guardian described Nye as "a vital play because Bevan is a vital man of British history.
 It succeeds in showing us just how high the hurdles he faced were", noting Sheen as "well cast for his natural charm" and that his portrayal of Bevan "brings a curious fey playfulness and vulnerability", but critiquing the production for being "too full, yet too simplified" in its narrative approach.
 In her review for The Observer, theatre critic Susannah Clapp described Nye as a "fevered dream", highlighting the use of hallucinations and flashbacks to recount Bevan's life and the founding of the NHS.
 While Sheen's performance is praised as "fiery but not indulgent, putting across the power of the man and his purring, self-mocking humour", the production is critiqued for being overly didactic and lacking dramatic depth.